underlay/arc-protocol/collections.md

 A collection is uniquely identified by the content hash of its collection file representation.

-File are listed with paths that allow the content of the collection directory to be heirarchyally structured.
+File are listed with paths that allow the content of the collection directory to be hierarchically structured.

 A collection has no record of past or future versions other than it’s singular `version` attribute.
 Other programs or tools can be used to keep track of version histories for collections that are understood to be conceptually versions of the same thing.
 The `id` attribute allows other programs and tools to consistently track related versions, while the `name` field provides space for a human-readable title for the collection.